rhushihebbar07/certificate-genrater/README.md

 ---

-## 🔐 Security
+## 🔐 Security Features

-- `.env` and `profile_pics/` are hidden via `.gitignore`
+- `.env` and `profile_pics/` are safely ignored via `.gitignore`
-- SMTP credentials are securely stored
+- SMTP credentials securely stored in environment
-- Only authorized roles can approve or modify data
+- Role-based access restricts actions to authorized users only

 ---

 ## 🧠 ChatGPT Involvement

-This project was developed with assistance and code-generation support from **ChatGPT**, including:
+This project was made efficient and professional with assistance from **ChatGPT**, including:

-- Designing clean Flask routes and templates
+- Flask route logic and template design
-- Handling user role logic
+- Role-based access & security checks
-- Crafting the SMTP certificate delivery system
+- SMTP-based emailing system
-- Writing this stylish, professional `README.md` 🎉
+- 📝 This animated, stylish `README.md`

 ---